-To get started using Caremark Specialty Pharmacy, call the number on the back of your prescription drug ID card or log in to your account at www.caremark.com.
-If you are a first-time visitor to the CVS Caremark website, take a minute to register, and have your ID number and a recent prescription number handy.
-If you would like to learn more about specialty medications and services, visit www.cvsspecialty.com
+To get started using Accredo Specialty Pharmacy, call the number on the back of your prescription drug ID card or log in to your account at express-scripts.com/trscarestandard.
+If you are a first-time visitor to Express Scripts, take a minute to register, and have your ID number handy.
+If you would like to learn more about specialty medications and services, visit express-scripts.com/trscarestandard.